famiu/bufdelete.nvim/README.md

 ## Behavior
 By default, when you delete a buffer, bufdelete.nvim switches to the next buffer (wrapping around if necessary) in every window where the target buffer was open.
 If no buffer other than the target buffer was open, bufdelete.nvim creates an empty buffer and switches to it instead.

-## Note
-This plugin is still quite new and might have some bugs.
-And in case it does, feel free to make an issue here to report them.

 ## Self-plug
 If you liked this plugin, also check out:
 - [feline.nvim](https://github.com/famiu/feline.nvim) - A nice customizable statusline for Neovim written in Lua.